-Stakeholder feedback can act as a catalyst to set action plans for individuals and teams, to monitor progress and to ensure improvement in the education process.
+Stakeholder feedback serves as a catalyst, inspiring action plans for individuals and teams.
+It also enables ongoing progress monitoring, ensuring continual improvement in the education process.

 Here are our top 10 tips for getting the most out of stakeholder feedback:

 1. Identify the stakeholders: The first step in collecting feedback is to identify the stakeholders.
-Make a list of all the groups or individuals who are affected by the project or process that you are interested in learning more about.
+Begin by listing all groups or individuals impacted by the project or process you want to explore further.
+This step ensures a comprehensive understanding of the stakeholders involved.
 Remember that different groups will be able to give you information on different things.
 What do teachers have to say?
 What can pupils share about their experiences?
 What about parents and their perspectives?

-1. Set a goal: Before collecting feedback, determine your objectives.
-Identify the information that you want to gather and the questions you need to ask.
+1. Set a goal: Before collecting feedback and determine your objectives.
+Determine the desired information and formulate the necessary questions for effective data collection.
 Make sure it aligns with the objectives of your organisation and with the work that you prioritise.

 1. Choose the right method: There are various methods available for collecting stakeholder feedback, including surveys, focus groups, interviews, and social media.
-Choose the method that is most appropriate for your stakeholders, taking into account their ability to give you insight into your topic of interest and their availability.
+Choose the method that is most appropriate for your stakeholders and taking into account their ability to give you insight into your topic of interest and their availability.

-1. Ask the right questions: Choose questions strategically, making sure the question is valuable to you and that the respondent can give a meaningful answer.
+1. Ask the right questions: Select questions strategically, ensuring their value to you and enabling respondents to provide meaningful answers.
 Include some open-ended questions to encourage stakeholders to express their opinions and share their experiences.
 This can provide valuable insights that you may not have considered.

 Screenshot of stakeholder feedback